Raúl Martín Presa: Early life

-Career in football ownership
+Career

 Takeover of Rayo Vallecano (2011)

 In May 2011, he completed a takeover of Rayo Vallecano, the club he supported and had been a member of for over a decade; he bought 98.6% of the shares from José María Ruiz-Mateos, whose wife Teresa Rivero was the club president.
 Sources have estimated he paid between €500 and €1,000 for the club, who were valued at between €50 million and €70 million but affected by debt.
 The club voluntarily entered bankruptcy proceedings weeks later, with Martín Presa calling the decision a legal obligation; it left the proceedings in November 2013.

 Rayo were relegated at the end of the 2015–16 La Liga season.
 In March 2019, Martín Presa publicly attacked former sporting director Felipe Miñambres for leaving in the aftermath, and an unnamed defender for allegedly throwing a crucial match against Granada CF.

 In September 2016, in a television discussion, Martín Presa said that the situation with recently fired Villarreal CF manager Marcelino García Toral was like that of the murder-suicide pilot of Germanwings Flight 9525, in that the company was not responsible for the actions of the employee.
 García Toral interpreted the statement as comparing him directly to the pilot, and said he would sue if Martín Presa did not retract.
 Martín Presa apologised and said his statement was misinterpreted.